Wish2code/Email-Assistant/README.md

   ```

 - **Categories**: modify the list of categories in `classify_email` to support your own taxonomy.
-- **Prompts**: adjust the classification and drafting prompts to change Alfred’s style or behavior.
+- **Prompts**: adjust the classification and drafting prompts to change Jake’s style or behavior.
 - **Spam Logic**: currently, `is_spam` is detected by checking if `"spam"` appears in the response text and `"not spam"` does not.
 You can replace this with a more structured parsing strategy if desired.

 ---